Mmabiaa/3-Python-Mini-Projects/README.md

 - **Game flow**: Players alternate turns and accumulate points.
 The game ends when one player reaches the target score of 20.

 ### Files in this Project:
-- **dice_game.py**: Contains the main game logic for the Dice Rolling Game.
+- **multi-player-dice-rolling-game.py**: Contains the main game logic for the Dice Rolling Game.
 Players take turns, roll the dice, and accumulate points.
 The game ends when a player reaches 20 points.
-- **dice_faces.py**: Contains the ASCII representations of the dice faces (1-6), used in the main game to display the dice face after each roll.
-- **game_utils.py**: A utility file that handles common functions like rolling the dice, updating scores, and checking for a winner.

 ### Installation